Object Sorting Using a Global Texture-Shape 3D Feature Descriptor: System description

 \subsection{The method of segmentation}

-Here, we present a method of segmentation as the preprocess for utilizing the proposed 3D global descriptor to recognize the target objects.
-In this paper, we utilize the 3D sensor Microsoft Kinect camera to capture the point cloud image of real scene, Fig. 1 shows the process of the proposed method for segmentation.
+Here, we present a method of segmentation as the preprocess before applying the proposed 3D global descriptor to recognize the target objects.
+In this paper, we utilize the 3D sensor Microsoft Kinect camera to capture the point cloud image of a real scene.
+Figure \ref{fig_process} shows the process of the proposed method for segmentation.

-The Fig. 1 shows that the first step for segmentation is obtaining the 3D point cloud image of the real scene, which captured by Microsoft Kinect camera (as shown in Fig. 1a).
-We need to obtain the region of the target objects by filtering the point cloud image of source real scene (as shown in Fig. 1b).
-Then we subtract large planar objects from the real scene by utilizing the random sample consensus (RANSAC)\cite{fischler1981random} algorithm (as shown in Fig. 1c).
-In the end, we can obtain each single target object from the rest of the real scene point cloud image by employing the Euclidean Cluster Algorithm (based on Euclidean Distance, as shown in Fig. 1d)\cite{RusuDoctoralDissertation}.
+The first step of segmentation is obtaining the 3D point cloud image of the real scene, which is captured by Microsoft Kinect camera.
+We need to obtain the region of the target objects by filtering the point cloud image of the real source scene.
+Then we subtract large planar objects from the real scene by utilizing the random sample consensus (RANSAC)\cite{fischler1981random} algorithm.
+In the end, we can obtain each single target object from the rest point cloud image of the real scene by employing the Euclidean Cluster Algorithm\cite{RusuDoctoralDissertation}.

-\emph{Obtain the region of the target objects:} After obtaining the point cloud of the source scene, this method performs foreground subtraction and background subtraction to generate another new point cloud of scene.
-Then the method filters the information on the left and right side of the new scene point cloud.
-After that, we can obtain the region of the target objects, which is shown in Fig. 1b.
+\emph{Obtain the region of the target objects:} After obtaining the point cloud of the source scene, foreground and background subtraction is performed to generate another new point cloud of scene.
+Then the method of segmentation filters the information on the left and right side of the new scene point cloud.
+After that, we can obtain the region of the target objects.

-\emph{RANSAC algorithm}\cite{fischler1981random}\emph{:} First of all, This algorithm randomly selects a set of points from the source scene point cloud image.
-Also, this RANSAC algorithm find a mathematical model which fitted for these selected point set, and computes the parameters of this mathematical model.
-Then this algorithm estimates the error value of every single point in the rest of point cloud image relative to the mathematical model.
-If the error value lower than a predetermined threshold value, this point can fit mathematical model and is considered as inlier.
-If the error value is not lower the predetermined threshold value, this point cannot fit mathematical model and is considered as outlier.
-Repeating previous steps.
-After all iterations, we can obtain a set of points which contains the largest number of inliers, and this set of points is the planar object we need to subtract.
+\emph{RANSAC algorithm}\cite{fischler1981random}\emph{:} First of all, the algorithm randomly selects a set of points from the point cloud image of source scene.
+Then, the RANSAC algorithm find a mathematical model which fits this selected point set, and computes the parameters of this mathematical model.
+Then this algorithm estimates the error value of every single point in the rest point cloud image according to the mathematical model.
+If the error value is lower than a predetermined threshold value, this point can fit the mathematical model and is considered as an inlier.
+Otherwise, this point is considered as an outlier.
+By repeating the previous steps, after all iterations, we can obtain a set of points which contains the largest number of inliers, which is the planar object we need to subtract.